 Lobbying

 The Village Board and Village Manager’s Office closely monitor legislation at the local, state and federal levels to stay abreast of issues that may affect the community.
 The Village President is the official spokesperson of the Village in all political and legislative affairs.
-While the Village has no direct lobbying contracts, the Village is a dues-paying member (amounts listed below) of several associations that may conduct legislative advocacy initiatives at the state and federal levels.
-These associations include the Northwest Municipal Conference ($14,400), Illinois Municipal League ($1,700) and Pension Fairness for Illinois Communities Coalition ($1,000).
+While the Village has no direct lobbying contracts, the Village is a dues-paying member of several associations that may conduct legislative advocacy initiatives at the state and federal levels.
+These associations include the Northwest Municipal Conference and Illinois Municipal League.